nik10-mah/rec-fire/README.md

 - Yarn version 1.22.19
 - Rename file `.env.example` to `.env.local` and then paste your **google firebase keys** accordingly for each variable in the file

+## Deployment
+- Login to firebase using `firebase login`
+- Initialize the fieebase pp using `firebase init`
+- Choose `hosting` related optins from avaiable options that get presented
+- run `yarn build`
+- run `firebase-deploy` to deploy to Friebase Hosting

 ## Available Scripts

 In the project directory, you can run: